 Then there were a few close ups of details from the Gun House in Hamble from December 2015.
 The post was already photo heavy and I knew I would go back and find out more about the Gun House later so I didn’t include them.
 They were pretty interesting though, or at least I thought so and I couldnt quite bring myself to delete them.

 On Christmas Eve 2015, much to Commando’s annoyance, I took a quick shot of the sunset from the rooftop car park of the Supermarket in my village.
 It isn’t the best picture in the world but I think it has a little something about it.
 It also got me out of taking the trolley back to the trolley bay.

 The next is from the Christmas Day Parkrun 2015.
 While Commando was running I was at home tucked up in my warm bed so I had no photos of my own.
-This picture was taken by one of the Itchen Spitfires and was, sadly, too late to make it onto the Christmas Day post.
+This picture was taken by one of his running friends.
 Obviously, I couldn’t let Commando get away with running in a Santa hat, so, just when he thought it was all forgotten…

 Sometimes, when we are eating out I feel compelled to take a picture of my meal because it looks so nice.
 Usually it ends up getting deleted.
 The following two pictures are of our 2015 Boxing Day lunch in John Lewis Southampton.
 The omelette was delicious but I couldn’t eat it all so Commando finished it up and the heart on the coffee made me grin.